Home » Kitchen » Baking Recipes + Tips » Cranberry Apple and Banana Bread

 • Substitute 6 ounces of dried cranberries.

-• Store in an airtight container or ziplock bag at room temperature for up to three days.
+• Store it in an airtight container or ziplock bag at room temperature for up to three days.

 Sliced Cranberry Apple Banana bread on a cooling rack, with fresh cranberries sprinkled around.